5 ways to practice summer self-care

 You might need to try a bit harder to make time for yourself when it’s summer.

-I know that when I take care of myself I feel calm and happy.
+I know that when I prioritise care for myself I am more likely to feel calm.

 If you want to have more to give to your family, friends and even your work, you might want to make time for some summer self-care.